 Every summer we offer a group screening for dyslexia.
-We charge $50 and that includes the screening and a private consultation later to go over the results.
+We charge $75 and that includes the screening, postage, and a private phone consultation later to go over the results.
 (If you register your child for our Rainbow Readers Small Group Class, the screening is FREE!)
-We will be screening children ages 8 and up on Saturdays August 10th and 24th.
-Please contact Carol at 480-999-4449 or firstname.lastname@example.org to register for the day.
+We will be screening children ages 8 and up on Saturdays Saturdays starting in June.
+Please contact Carol at 480-999-4449 or firstname.lastname@example.org to register.
 For more info…

 2) Screening Using a Record Review (with conference)

 Most of the signs of dyslexia are evident by analyzing characteristics of the student’s written work, spelling errors, and previous test scores.
 We will give you a list of items for you to send to us for analysis.
 After we do a careful examination of your materials, we will meet with you and your spouse to go over our results and give you some recommendations for possible strategies and accommodation you can make to help your student succeed.
 You may record our meeting for future reference.

 2) In-depth Screening / Assessment (with conference and written report)